Notes on Muscovite Affairs

-Notes on Muscovite Affairs (Rerum Moscoviticarum Commentarii) (1549) was a Latin book by Baron Sigismund von Herberstein on the geography, history and customs of the Grand Duchy of Muscovy.
+Notes on Muscovite Affairs (Rerum Moscoviticarum Commentarii) (1549) was a Latin book by Baron Sigismund von Herberstein on the geography, history and customs of the Grand Duchy of Moscow.
 The book was the main early source of knowledge about Russia in Western Europe.

 Background

 Herberstein was an Austrian diplomat who was twice sent to Russia as Austrian ambassador, in 1517 and 1526.
-Born in Vipava (German Wippach), Carniola, he was familiar with Slovene, a Slavic language, which became important later on his mission in Russia, when he was able to communicate with ordinary Russians in Slovene, another Slavic language.
+Born in Vipava (German Wippach), Carniola, he was familiar with Slovene, which became important later on his mission in Russia, when he was able to communicate with ordinary Russians as Slovene and Russian are both Slavic languages.

 These visits occurred at a time when very little was known about Russia outside the region.
 The few published descriptions of Russia were in some cases wildly inaccurate.

 Historical note on Muscovy and Russia

-Muscovy in the 16th century was one of the Russian state which emerged after the collapse of Kievan Rus' under pressure from the Golden Horde.
-Beginning in the late 15th Century, the Princes of Muscovy began asserting their claim as the sole inheritor of the legacy of Kievan Rus'.
-Muscovy would annex many of the other Russian principalities and would evolve into the Russian Empire under Peter the Great starting at the end of the 17th century.
-Russia was the region, Muscovy was the state until it no longer included just Moscow.
-Muscovy was then ruled by the Muscovite monarchy, starting with Ivan III (1462–1505), who expanded Muscovy, and ending with Ivan IV, who claimed the title "Tsar of Russia".
+The Grand Duchy of Moscow, commonly referred to in the west as Muscovy, in the 16th century was one of the Russian states which emerged after the collapse of Kievan Rus' under pressure from the Golden Horde.
+Beginning in the early 15th Century, the Princes of Moscow began asserting their claim as the sole inheritor of the legacy of Kievan Rus'.
+Moscow would annex many of the other Russian principalities and would evolve into the Tsardom of Russia under Ivan the Terrible starting in the middle of the 16th century.
+Russia was the region, Moscow was the state until it was formally reorganized into the Russian Tsardom in 1547.
+Moscow was then ruled by the Muscovite monarchy, starting with Daniel of Moscow (1282–1303), who founded the Principality of Moscow, which under Ivan III saw rapid expansion, and ending with Ivan IV, who claimed the title "Tsar of Russia" and proclaimed the Tsardom of Russia in 1547.

 In this article, Russia and Muscovy are treated as similar entities.
 In land area there is not much difference between Muscovy and Russia west of the Ural Mountains.
 Herberstein wrote about Muscovy (region based on Moscow) because that is what it was known as in the West then.
 We know the area as Russia, so that is how it is referred to here.